A simple graphics library for X11.

 Block until an event is received.
 Returns three values: BUTTON, X and Y

 The BUTTON result is 1, 2 or 3 for the first, second and third mouse button, respectively.
 The button number is additionally bitwise OR'd with 8 if the shift key is pressed and with 16 if the control key is pressed.

-The POINTS argument should be an SRFI-4 s32vector containing the X and Y coordinates of each point.
+The POINTS argument should be an SRFI-4 s32vector of the form [X1 Y1 ...
+Xn Yn] where X and Y are the coordinates of each point.

 Returns two values, DX and DY.

 - ezx-str-3d EZX X0 Y0 Z0 STRING COLORprocedure